fiskl-accounting/help-docs/docs/Style-Guides/word-list.md

 ### bank transfer
 Use "bank transfer" when referring to moving funds between bank accounts.
 Be specific about any fees associated with different payment types.

+### base currency
+Use "base currency" when referring to the currency set on the Fiskl account company currency.

 ### business name
 Use "business name" when referring to the customer's business or legal business name.
 Use "company name" for what the customer named their business inside Fiskl.